Struwwelpeter: Film and TV

+Famed Golden Age cinema actor Peter Lorre (born László Löwenstein) was said to have gotten the name Peter after a theater director noted that he bore a resemblance to the children's book character.

 In a 1991 edition of the Thames Television detective series Van der Valk, entitled "Doctor Hoffman's Children," the detective, played by Barry Foster, solves a series of murders after finding the book in the bedroom of his house, when his wife relates the tale of the scissorman to their granddaughter.
 The murders were all done in the style of events in the book.

 Brief references are made to the book in the film Woman in Gold (2015), when the central character reminisces about her youth in Vienna during the Anschluss.

 The Office references the book in Season 2, Episode 18: "Take Your Daughter to Work Day" (2006).
 Dwight Schrute reads The story of Johnny head-in-the-air and The story of the thumb sucker to the children, but is interrupted by a horrified Michael Scott.

 Family Guy references the "Story of Little Suck-a-Thumb" in a cutaway gag in "Business Guy," the ninth episode in the eighth season, produced in 2009.

 In Doctor Who Season 10 Episode 3 "Thin Ice" (2017), The Doctor reads part of "The Story of the Thumb-Sucker" to the children of 1814 London.